ChunMinChang/blog/_posts/2020-10-15-avoid-adding-code-for-a-specific-case-only.md

 In my experience, an intermittent bug happens sporadically and mysteriously can become reproducible when `X_1 && X_2 && .. && X_N` is `true` as well.
 Running `f` directly, without `if (X_1 && X_2 && .. && X_N)`, to fix that bug makes perfect sense since that bug occurs without those conditions.
 Those conditions just make the problem become visible.
 (We are lucky at most of time ;))

-On the other hand, relaxing the conditions when `f` is executed helps us to reduce the unnecessary code branches.
+On the other hand, relaxing the conditions of when `f` is executed helps us to reduce the unnecessary code branches.
 In the first example of `some_function`,

 ```cpp
 void some_function() {